 On the “Change Cache Expiration” modal, select the expiration time you’d like and click Change Expiration.
 We provide options from 1 hour to 7 days.
 For sites that don’t change often, it can be beneficial in terms of performance to have a longer cache expiration.

 The page cache is configured to work right out of the box with standard WordPress, BuddyPress, WooCommerce, and Easy Digital Download sites.
 This means pages like the WordPress dashboard, WooCommerce shopping carts, BuddyPress forums for logged-in users, and more are automatically bypassed from the page cache.
 If you’re using a highly customized WordPress setup, further customizations to the page cache settings may be required, and our support team can assist you with that.

 By default, page caching is disabled on Kinsta staging sites.
 In some cases, enabling page caching on staging is useful for testing purposes.
 Page caching for staging sites can be enabled in the MyKinsta dashboard.

 A content delivery network (CDN) offers two primary benefits:

 - It reduces the server resources required to load a website.
 Since the CDN is doing the work, the web server doesn’t have to.

 - It allows resources to be delivered from locations all around the world, speeding up website performance for users who are geographically distant from the server hosting the website.

 There are two basic types of CDNs: those that are simply CDNs and those that offer a CDN along with security features.
 A few common examples of each include:

-- CDN plus security: Cloudflare, Sucuri, Akamai (optionally).
+- CDN plus security: Kinsta CDN (Cloudflare), Sucuri, Akamai (optionally).

 Advanced CDN Caching